 Secret #7: Don't Throw Out Your Brush

 It's actually a myth that you can't brush curly hair.
-While some women swear off even a comb, preferring finger-combing, Scrivo writes in her book that brushing your hair can be a miracle maker.
-Brushing hair for two minutes a night helps distribute natural oils from scalp to hair, Scrivo writes, making it "smoother, more manageable, less frizzy, softer and shinier."
+While some women swear off even a comb (in favor of finger-combing) stylist Eva Scrivo writes in her book, Eva Scrivo on Beauty, that brushing your hair can be a miracle-maker.
+Brushing hair for two minutes a night helps distribute natural oils from scalp to hair, Scrivo writes, making it "smoother, more manageable, less frizzy, softer, and shinier."

-Yes, your hair will likely pouf up into a mass of curls after brushing, but Scrivo says this is OK.
-Simply wait until just before bed to brush and rinse hair in the morning.
-The benefits, she insists, are worth it.
+Yes, your hair will likely pouf up into a mass of curls after brushing, but Scrivo says this is okay.
+Simply wait until just before bed to brush and refresh your hair in the morning.

 "Whether you are plagued by frizz, dryness, split ends or even hair thinning, nightly brushing with a natural-bristle brush will help to alleviate if not completely cure the condition," Scrivo writes.